 - a.
-Mission (and goals revised July 2015).
-The mission of the California Highway Patrol (CHP) is to provide the highest level of safety, service, and security to the people of California.
-This is accomplished through five (5) departmental goals: - Protect life and property.
-We make California a great place to live, work, and travel by reducing fatalities, injuries, and crime. - Provide superior service to the public and assistance to allied agencies.
-We are committed to providing first class customer service. - Enhance public trust through community outreach and partnerships.
-We model the Department's Professional and Organizational Values in every interaction. - Invest in our people.
-We develop and support our workforce to sustain a world-class organization. - Identify and respond to evolving law enforcement needs.
-We demonstrate leadership by addressing merging trends. - b.
+Mission.
+The mission of the CHP is to provide the highest level of Safety, Service, and Security.
+This is accomplished through four departmental goals: - Protect life and property.
+We make California a great place to live, work, and travel by reducing fatalities, injuries, and crime. - Enhance Public Trust Through Superior Service.
+We are committed to providing first class customer service through the expansion of valuable programs, and through demonstrating departmental accountability and efficiency. - Invest in our people.
+We develop and support our workforce to sustain a world-class organization. - Anticipate Public Safety and Law Enforcement Trends and Provide Assistance to Allied Agencies.
+Respond to emerging law enforcement demands with allied agencies' need for support, training, and assistance. - b.
 Organizational Values.
 To accomplish our mission, we are committed to the following organizational values as the foundation of our pledge to public safety and service: - Respect for others. - Fairness. - Ethical practices. - Equitable treatment for all. - c.
 Rank Structure.
 Commissioner, Deputy Commissioner, Assistant Commissioner, Chief, Assistant Chief, Captain, Lieutenant, Sergeant, Officer.